MicrosoftDocs/architecture-center/docs/example-scenario/apps/app-monitoring.md

 This scenario focuses on PaaS solutions for monitoring in large part because they conveniently handle availability and scalability for you and are backed by service-level agreements (SLAs).
 For example, App Services provides a guaranteed [SLA][SLA] for its availability.

 Application Insights has [limits][app-insights-limits] on how many requests can be processed per second.
 If you exceed the request limit, you may experience message throttling.
-To prevent this, implement [filtering][message-filtering] or [sampling][message-sampling] to reduce the data rate
+To prevent throttling, implement [filtering][message-filtering] or [sampling][message-sampling] to reduce the data rate

 High availability considerations for the app you run, however, are the developer's responsibility.
 For information about scale, for example, see the [Scalability considerations](#scalability-considerations) section in the basic web application reference architecture.
 After an app is deployed, you can set up tests to [monitor its availability][monitor its availability] using Application Insights.